isomerpages/csc-corp/pages/What We Do.md

 <h3>Learning Design &amp; Programme Development</h3>
-<p>Push the boundaries with new learning methodologies and practices.
-Design, develop and deliver learning that is innovative, impactful and inspiring.</p>
+Push the boundaries with new learning methodologies and practices.
+Design, develop and deliver learning that is innovative, impactful and inspiring.

 <h3>Consulting</h3>
-<p>Support agencies in their innovation and organisational transformation journeys, and help them embrace change.</p>
+Support agencies in their innovation and organisational transformation journeys, and help them embrace change.

 <h3>Research</h3>
-<p>Dive deep into key domain areas and emerging disciplines to conduct impactful research that influences policymaking at all levels.</p>
+Dive deep into key domain areas and emerging disciplines to conduct impactful research that influences policymaking at all levels.

 <hr>